 The young writer came to a short stone bridge that crossed a narrow river.
 There was an old woman sitting like a heap of gray rags at the base of the bridge.

 “A coin for an old woman?” she asked as he passed.
 He said nothing and kept walking.
-“Just a kind word, then?” she called.
+“Just a kind word, then?” she called after him.
 Again, he said nothing, and picked up his pace.

-“STOP!” she called out—her voice very different.
+“STOP!” she called out — her voice very different.
 He turned.
 The old woman was standing, pointing at him with a long, pale finger.
-“In such a hurry?
-Then by rock and by ice, I curse you.
+“If you are in such a hurry, then by rock and by ice, I curse you.
 For every step you take along your path, you will age one year.
 And then you will die.”

 The young writer rolled his eyes.
 This was not the first time he’d been cursed by a vagabond.
-He turned and continued on his way across the bridge.
-But the air suddenly smelled like a thunderstorm.
-And with every step, he felt it: something inside of him was coarsening and thickening.
-His heart was hammering in his chest.
+He turned and continued across the bridge.
+But suddenly the air smelled like a thunderstorm, and with every step, he felt it: something inside of him was coarsening and thickening.
+His heart hammered in his chest.

-He reached the other side of the bridge and there he fell to his knees.
-Reflected in the river, he saw not the face of a young man, but one twenty years older.
+He reached the other side of the bridge, and there he fell.
+He crawled on hands and knees to the river’s edge — his body twisting and tightening with every movement — and there, reflected in the water, he saw not the face of a young man, but one twenty years older.

-He lifted his eyes.
-A jet-black crow screamed and spun above the trees.
+He lifted his head, looked back across the bridge.
+A glossy black crow screamed, rising above the trees.
 The old woman was gone.

 The young writer’s first instinct was to run, to outrace the old woman’s words, to put this hallucination behind him.